lensesio/schema-registry/README.md

-Confluent Kafka Schema Registry CLI and client
+Schema Registry CLI and client
 ==============================================

 This repository contains a Command Line Interface (CLI) and a Go client for the REST API of Confluent's Kafka Schema Registry.